polyrainbow/neno/README.md

 ## What is NENO?

 NENO is a powerful note-taking app that helps you create your personal knowledge graph.
-With NENO, you retain full control over your data because you decide where it is stored: On your device, on a cloud storage of your choice, or even on a server under your control.
+With NENO, you retain full control over your data because you decide where it is stored: On your device or on a cloud storage of your choice.

 ## Screenshots